"In this Special Series, I document my complete paint & body restoration along with the exterior upgrades to CSL specifications.

 With the shell fully primer'ed and sanded, it got masked and taped ready for color. and clear.

-Jonathan sprays color coats until full color coverage is reached.
+Color coats are sprayed until full color coverage is reached.
 Colors dry fast.
 I didn't get there in time to snap pictures before the clear coat.

 The clear coat is immediately applied a few hours later to seal in the color.